 Render options

-Advanced rendering options are accessed through the top right button in the single render form, and can be configured as well using batch rendering, integration-based invocation or API.
-These options allow you to add captions, export thumbnails, etc.
+Advanced render options are accessed through the top-right button in the single render form and can also be configured using batch rendering, integration-based invocation, or the API.
+These options allow you to add captions, export thumbnails, and more.

 Captions

-Optionally, you can choose one of pre-defined caption styles, and you can also choose the position where the caption should be displayed.
+Optionally, you can choose one of the predefined caption styles, and you can also choose the position where the caption should be displayed.
 If you don’t provide these options, the Basic option will be used for style, and the position will be at the bottom.

 Captions styles